Patient Rights & Responsibilities

 - Ask for a second opinion about any treatment.
 If your insurance does not cover the cost of a second opinion, you will be responsible for payment.

-- Ask that a family member, representative and your own doctor be notified promptly upon your admission to Carle.
+- Ask that a family member, representative and your own doctor be notified promptly upon your admission.

 - Prepare advanced directives including a living will or durable power of attorney for health care and receive care that meets your wishes.

 - Be fully informed of the reasons if you need to be transferred to another healthcare facility.

 - Be told about your illness, treatment and chances for recovery in the language and words you understand.

 - Receive as much information as you may need in order to give or refuse consent for any planned procedure or treatment.
 This information shall include the possible risks and benefits of the procedure or treatment.

 - Refuse treatment and be told what effect this may have on your health.
 This includes leaving the hospital against your doctor’s advice.